If you feel that your alcohol consumption is getting out of control, we are here to help you on the road to recovery.

 Detoxification is very unpleasant, and withdrawal symptoms can begin as soon as 2 hours after your last drink.
 It is usually the first step in a typical rehab treatment program.

 Minor symptoms of alcohol detox include anxiety, nausea, sweating, insomnia and headaches.

-However, withdrawal is usually serious, so alcohol detox should be monitored by a medical professional who can regularly check blood pressure and heart rate to make sure that your condition does not worsen.
+However, withdrawal is usually severe, so alcohol detox should be monitored by a medical professional who can regularly check blood pressure and heart rate to ensure your condition does not worsen.

 Unsure whether residential detox and rehab will be effective?
 Read more about rehab success rates here.

 There is no exact time frame for an alcohol detox – it depends on the individual case.
 However, despite the most unpleasant and painful symptoms usually subsiding within a week, the more minor symptoms can last anywhere between a few months to a year.